Western-Formula-Racing/RaspberryPi-CAN-DAQ-MVP/documentation/old_but_useful_for_problem_solving/THEORY_README.md

+# Post-Docker Update - March 3, 2024
+**A lot of commands and configuration things here are a bit deprecated due to the pivot to Docker.** The hardware section of it is still accurate, but the software stuff as described here is not-to-be-done anymore.
+If you set up the software project on the host machine like this document describes, the containers won't bind properly to what they need to, and everything breaks.
+I think it's good to leave it here because it describes some of the intention and decisions behind the core design, and shows the system progression over the years.

+Even though the process of establishing it is different now, the software architecture is practically identical to that described here.
+Just now some stuff is a bit more robust.
+Refer to the [initializing_new_daq.md](../../initializing_new_daq.md) file.

+The Docker pivot was done by Brody, so @ me on Slack #software channel if any discussions are necessary.

 # RaspberryPi-CAN-DAQ-MVP
 A minimum viable product (MVP) to serve as a proof of concept for the intended WFR 2023 data acquisition system (DAQ)
 ![image](https://user-images.githubusercontent.com/25854486/209480355-1d6d6520-5e73-4ade-936d-d53ffd8260fb.png)

+Document was mostly written by Yamaan Bakir with additions from Brody Smith over the course of Fall 2022 - Summer 2023.
+Core concept and initial prototypes developed by Yamaan and later models by Brody.

 ## Raspberry Pi setup
 ### Hardware